Baladoor

-Baladoor is a 2008 Indian Telugu-language action drama film directed by K. R. Udhayashankar and produced by D. Suresh Babu under Suresh Productions.
+Baladoor is a 2008 Indian Telugu-language action comedy film directed by K. R. Udhayashankar and produced by D. Suresh Babu under Suresh Productions.
 The film stars Ravi Teja, Krishna, and Anushka Shetty while Chandra Mohan, Pradeep Rawat, Sunil and Brahmanandam play supporting roles.
 The film has music composed by K. M. Radha Krishnan with editing performed by Marthand K. Venkatesh.
 The film was released on 14 August 2008.
 The film was later dubbed in Hindi as Dhamkee in 2011 and remade into Oriya as Mu Kana Ete Khara.

 Premise

-Chanti respects his uncle Rama Krishna more than his father, Purushotham.
-Rama Krishna has enmity with Umapathi because of something that happened 20 years ago.
-Later, Chanti is kicked out of their house because of some misunderstandings, and Umapathi is ready to put Rama Krishna down.
-How Chanti secretly helps Rama Krishna in bringing the enemy down and reunites with his family forms the rest of the story.
+Chanti holds his uncle, his father's elder brother, Ramakrishna, in higher regard than his own father, Purushottam.
+Ramakrishna has a longstanding enmity with Umapathi due to an incident that occurred 20 years ago.
+Later, due to some misunderstandings, Chanti is expelled from the house.
+Umapathi is determined to overpower Ramakrishna.
+The rest of the story unfolds as Chanti secretly aids Ramakrishna in defeating their enemies and eventually reunites with his family.